thirumalaics/interview_prep/Summaries/SPARK/Spark Tuning.md

 			    - so consideration for memory other than the executor mem is there
 			- driver is accounted for, as the node with 2 executors will be hosting the driver
 			- each executor has a good 5 cores
+			-
+- memory available to each task is a factor of the executor cores
+	- (`spark.executor.memory` * `spark.shuffle.memoryFraction` * `spark.shuffle.safetyFraction`)/`spark.executor.cores`
+	- these shuffle configs are not seen in the spark3+ doc
+- much of the blog was filled with components that are not applicable to dataframes
+- many configs mentioned are also not found in doc
 - in yarn running mode, the default for the following are:
 	- [reference](https://spark.apache.org/docs/latest/running-on-yarn.html) for the following
 		- spark.executor.instances = 2